-Managing User Accounts with User Account Control on Windows Vista and Windows Server 2008
+1.2 Managing User Accounts with User Account Control on Windows Server 2008 and Windows Server 2008 R2

-To ensure that only trusted applications run on your computer, Windows Vista and Windows Server 2008 provide User Account Control.
+To ensure that only trusted applications run on your computer, Windows Server 2008 and Windows Server 2008 R2 provide User Account Control.
 If you have enabled this security feature, then, depending on how you have configured it, Oracle Universal Installer prompts you for either your consent or your credentials when installing Oracle Database.
 Provide either the consent or your Windows Administrator credentials as appropriate.

 You must have Administrator privileges to run some Oracle tools, such as Database Configuration Assistant, Net Configuration Assistant, and OPatch, or to run any tool or application that writes to any directory within the Oracle home.
 If User Account Control is enabled, and you are logged in as the local Administrator, then you can successfully run each of these commands in the usual way.
-However, if you are logged in as "a member of the Administrator group," then you must explicitly invoke these tasks with Windows Administrator privileges.
-All the Oracle shortcuts which require Administrator privileges will be invoked as "Administrator" automatically when we click the shortcuts.
-However, if you run the above tools from a Windows command prompt, you need to run them from an admin command prompt.
-OPatch does not have a shortcut and has to be run from an admin command prompt.
-See "Starting Database Tools on Windows Vista and Windows Server 2008" in Oracle Database Platform Guide for Microsoft Windows (x64) for more information.
+However, if you are logged in as "a member of the Administrator group," then you must explicitly start these tasks with Windows Administrator privileges.
+Refer to "Starting Database Tools" in Oracle Database Platform Guide for Microsoft Windows Itanium (64-Bit) for more information.